paytrail/api-documentation/docs/README.md

 Regardless, there is always a possibility the card issuer requires strong customer authentication by requesting a step-up.
 In this case, the response will contain "soft decline" result code 403 and an URL, where the customer needs to be redirected to, in order to perform the authentication.

-After the user has authenticated with 3DS, the user is redirected to Checkout services and an authorization hold on the user card is created.
+After the user has authenticated with 3DS, the user is redirected to Paytrail services and an authorization hold on the user card is created.
 If the merchants initial request is a direct charge request, the payment is also committed from the card.
-Finally, Checkout redirects the user back to the merchant URL.
+Finally, Paytrail redirects the user back to the merchant URL.

 The following illustrates how the user moves in the token payment process: